 To demonstrate their commitment to fermented foods and drinks, Yachats Brewing does not sell any soda.
 Instead, if you want something non-alcoholic and fizzy, you can choose from the house brewed fermented drinks, such as the kombucha, hop soda, kefir, and a floral jasmine jun (similar to kombucha but made with honey).

 Nathan Bernard is a woodworker.
 His skills transformed the former bank building, built in 1965, into a cozy, warm space decked out in salvaged Oregon wood and wine barrel furniture.
-Using almost entirely salvaged and reclaimed materials, the space remembers its small-town logging roots but also looks firmly into the future.
+Using salvaged and reclaimed materials almost entirely, the space remembers its small-town logging roots but also looks firmly into the future.

-The store has a small but growing beer lineup thanks to a recent expansion in their brewing capacity.
+The store has a small but growing beer lineup thanks to expansion in their brewing capacity.
 Yachats Brewing formerly supplied three taps of its own small-batch beers made from a 20-gallon system.
 They now have a 7-barrel brewhouse.
-With 30 taps, customers can choose from more than 15 of its own beers along with a variety of guest beers, meads, and ciders.
+With 30 taps, customers can choose from more than 17 house beers and meads along with a variety of guest beers and ciders.
 Take your drink of choice with you to explore the beach in a travel-friendly can growler, or “crowler,” which consists of a filled and sealed can rather than a glass growler.

 Follow them on Facebook for updates.